 Stem.
 Make sure the binder bolt that tightens the handlebar to the stem is well-lubed and tight.
 Also, pull out the stem and grease the surfaces of the wedge that tightens the stem into the frame, and especially be certain the you grease the underside of the allen bolts, since that interface itself can be a source of noise.
 It can sometimes help to put a thin layer of grease on the part of the stem that grips the handlebar, especially if it's a take-apart stem (one with a removable face plate).

-STI Road Bike brake levers.
-While this mostly applies only to '98 and later Ultegra and '99 and later 105 equipment, it's a big enough issue that it bears mentioning here.
+Road Bike brake levers.
+While this mostly applies only certain models of shifters, it's a big enough issue that it bears mentioning here.
 Those little plastic nameplates on the front of the levers are nuisance when it comes to noises!
 They are held on with a screw behind the name plate, and if that screw comes loose, those things will rattle enough to drive you crazy!
 The covers themselves can also rattle due to age and be a similar problem.
 To remedy this, simply pry off the name plate (be careful; they do break fairly easily and that little piece of plastic will run you about $8 if you break it!), check to be sure the screw behind the plastic is snug, and apply a bit of silicone adhesive to the top and bottom of the name plate.
 Pop it back into place and you're ready to ride!

 Cranks.
 Check to make sure that not only are your chainring bolts (the four or five bolts that hold the chainring to the crank) tight, but that they are lubed as well.
 This means backing them out, one at a time, and applying either a very heavy oil (Pedros SynLube, for example) or a lightweight grease (just about anything marketed for bikes) to both the threaded surfaces of the nut & bolt as well as the areas where they contact the chainrings.
 Also, especially if you're using aluminum chainring bolts , check them carefully to make sure they haven't developed cracks.
 They will fail eventually (aluminum just isn't strong enough for long life in this application) and, prior to completely breaking, they will make pretty severe ticking noises.